Home | About USIG | What's New | Events

 Charities are exempt from most forms of direct taxation.
 They do not pay tax on grants, donations, and similar sources of income.
 Charities are exempt from taxation on donations they receive from both corporations and individuals, including grants from foreign sources.
 Membership subscriptions are exempt if they are essentially donations, but if they entitle donors to benefits, they can be deemed trading activity and potentially taxed.

 The profits of “primary purpose trading” are exempt from tax (but not necessarily exempt from VAT), provided that the profits are applied solely to the purposes of the charity.
-Charities do not pay tax on investment income.
+Charities do not pay tax on investment income including rent.

 B. Incentives for Philanthropy

-Donations of cash by corporations or individuals to charities qualify for tax relief under the so-called “Gift Aid” scheme.
+Donations of cash by individuals to charities qualify for tax relief under the so-called “Gift Aid” scheme.
 Under this scheme, the charity can reclaim the basic rate tax that the donor has paid on the income from which the gift was made.
 For example, if the charity receives £300, this is treated as having been made out of £400 income from which the donor has already paid £100 in tax.
 The charity can claim the £100 from the Inland Revenue.
 In addition, a donor who is a higher-rate taxpayer can claim back higher-rate relief from the Inland Revenue, reducing the net cost of making the gift.
-Each donor must complete a simple Gift Aid Certificate.
+Each donor must complete a simple Gift Aid Certificate except in the case of small donations of £10 or under up to a maximum of £5000 per charity per year (Finance Bill of 2011).
 A single certificate can cover a series of donations.
-The charity is then able to reclaim the basic tax rate from the relevant Inland Revenue office.
-[10]
+The charity is then able to reclaim the basic tax rate from the relevant Inland Revenue office (Income Tax Act 2007 (individuals)).

 Donations of shares, land and buildings also benefit from tax relief.
-In addition, some charitable giving by businesses (for example, sponsorship payments) can be treated as allowable expenses of the business (if made wholly and exclusively for the purposes of the trade) and deducted when computing the profits of the business for tax purposes.
-[11]
+In addition, some charitable giving by businesses (for example, sponsorship payments) can be treated as allowable expenses of the business (if made wholly and exclusively for the purposes of the trade) and deducted when computing the profits of the business for tax purposes (Finance Act 1990, Section 25, as amended and Finance Act 2000, Section 39).

 C. Value Added Tax

-Charities and other NGOs are subject to a 17.5% VAT if they deliver goods and services of a value greater than £64,000 in a given year.
+Charities and other NPOs are generally subject to the standard VAT rate of 20% if they deliver goods and services of a value greater than £77,000 in a given year.
+Some supplies are subject to the reduced rate of 5%.

 In addition, certain goods and services are zero-rated for charities, including: